- Cancer Information

 Constipation or diarrhoea

-Some chemotherapy drugs, pain medicines and anti-nausea drugs can cause constipation or diarrhoea.
-Tell your doctor or nurse if your bowel habits have changed.
+Some chemotherapy drugs, pain medicines and anti-nausea medicines can cause constipation or diarrhoea.
+Tell your doctor, pharmacist or nurse if your bowel habits have changed.

-- Drink plenty of fluids, both warm and cold, to help loosen the bowels.
+- Drink plenty of fluids, both warm and cold.
 Prune, apple or pear juice can work well.

 - Do some light exercise, such as walking.

-- Ask your doctor about using a laxative, stool softener and/or fibre supplement.
+- Ask your doctor about using a laxative, stool softener or fibre supplement.